Feminism in Chinese communism: 21st century

 Gender inequality is still an issue in China in rural areas, despite the improvement of women's rights during Mao's era.
 Even in the 21st century, men have more access to social resources and high socioeconomic status, due to the existing prevalence of patriarchal values in Chinese society.
 The gender gap is wider in rural areas, where one ninth of the population still lives.

 Post-Mao CCP leaders such as former general secretary Zhao Ziyang vigorously opposed the participation of women in the political process.
 Within the CCP, a glass ceiling still exists that prevents women from rising into the most important positions.

 Xi Jinping

 Under the general secretaryship of Xi Jinping, the gains of women have dropped compared to previous leaders.
+Feminists have been subject to increased scrutiny by the country's system of mass surveillance and censorship, and detained in some instances.
 After witnessing the growing feminist movements in China, the government under Xi shut down many activist NGOs and censored feminist platforms.
-Feminism has been viewed by nationalists as a toxic Western ideology.
+Feminism has been viewed by nationalists as a toxic Western ideology and a threat to the country's declining demographics.
 In 2022, the Communist Youth League of China declared that "[e]xtreme feminism has become a poisonous tumour on the Internet."
-Xi Jinping has promoted pro-natalist policies and encouraged women to "actively foster a new type of marriage and childbearing culture."
+CCP General Secretary Xi Jinping has promoted pro-natalist policies and encouraged women to "actively foster a new type of marriage and childbearing culture."
 Specific policies have included lengthening of paid maternity leave, cash payments to mothers in some regions who have their second and third children.
 Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.